raginmari/RAGTextField/README.md

 These are the different ways you can **customize the appearance** of the text background view.

 - Use the `textPadding` property to apply padding to the text.
 The padding expands the text background view.
 By default, the padding is `.zero`.
+- Use the `textPaddingMode` property to apply the text padding to just the text or in addition to that to the placeholder, the hint or both.
+Can be used to wrap the respective subviews into the text background view.
+The example project uses the text padding mode.

 #### The underline view